Former UConn coach Jim Calhoun earns 900th career win

 But he didn’t stay away.

-After working as a TV analyst and watching former player and assistant Kevin Ollie guide the Huskies to a fourth title in 2014, Calhoun welcomed the chance to lead his own team again, even one that’s close to home geographically but miles away from where he coached under the brightest lights in college basketball.
+After watching former player and assistant Kevin Ollie guide the Huskies to a fourth title in 2014, Calhoun welcomed the chance to lead his own team again, even one that’s close to home geographically but miles away from where he coached under the brightest lights in college basketball.

-“They fill a void that was missing,” Calhoun said of his players.
-“Even though I did those ESPN games and that was fun, it’s not the same.”

 He’s now in the Great Northeast Athletic Conference, with no NBA lottery picks like Ray Allen, Kemba Walker or Donyell Marshall – who was at the game – on his roster.
 No. 900 showed how much of a turn Calhoun’s career has taken toward the end, as No. 800 was in one of those Big East showdowns in which he so often took part.
 His second-ranked Huskies beat No. 8 Marquette 93-82 in February 2009, the only season in which Calhoun would reach the Final Four but not win the championship.

-This one came in a gym whose wooden bleachers weren’t fully filled, and with the parking lot outside closed for the construction on the Blue Jays’ future home.
+This one came in a gym whose wooden bleachers weren’t fully filled, and with the parking lot outsideyep closed for the construction on the Blue Jays’ future home.

 Calhoun emerged about five minutes before the game and slowly walked toward his bench – specifically, to his higher chair next to the bench from where it’s easier to sit down and get back up.